-For contributions to a personal pension scheme please refer to Section O on page 19 of this booklet.
+For contributions to a personal pension scheme please refer to Section O on pages 20 and 21 of this booklet.

 Other Claimable Deductions

 You may be entitled to claim deductions for expenses wholly, exclusively and necessarily incurred in the performance of the duties of your employment.